zmk5/zmk5.github.io/_posts/2019-07-15-ros2-spawning-entity.md

 This is pretty straightforward, but one interesting thing about this is that the urdf or sdf file need to be given as the *xml* and not the *path* to the xml file.
 So if you have something a robot file that is super long this approach might not work for you.

 An approach that does work, and if you are ok with using the `robot_state_publisher`, is to add the robot within the world file, like [this](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/ros2/turtlebot3_gazebo/worlds/empty_worlds/burger.model), and using a launch file to start it alongside gazebo like [this](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/ros2/turtlebot3_gazebo/launch/empty_world.launch.py).
-Both example files are from Robotis' ros2 simulation package located [here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/tree/ros2).
-This is a great resource for learning how to use ros2 using their platform.
+Both example files are from Robotis' ROS 2 simulation package located [here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/tree/ros2).
+This is a great resource for learning how to use ROS 2 using their platform.

 &nbsp;

 ### Node for Spawning Your Own Entities

 Instead of using a service call or generating a `.world` file containing the robot, you can create a node that can place robots in gazebo and use them in a launch file.
-For this example, I'm going to assume you have the turtlebot3 ros2 files [installed and setup](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2/#setup) and have done the simulations section of the [guide](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2/#simulation).
-To start, go into the `src` folder of the ros2 workspace that you created for the turtlebot3 (As an additional assumption, I will assume the workspace is the same name as the one created in the turtlebot3 guide):
+For this example, I'm going to assume you have the turtlebot3 ROS 2 files [installed and setup](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2/#setup) and have done the simulations section of the [guide](http://emanual.robotis.com/docs/en/platform/turtlebot3/ros2/#simulation).
+To start, go into the `src` folder of the ROS 2 workspace that you created for the turtlebot3 (As an additional assumption, I will assume the workspace is the same name as the one created in the turtlebot3 guide):

 ```bash
 ~$ cd ~/turtlebot3_ws/src